ibm-cloud-docs/discovery/data-crawler-seeds.md

 When crawling data, the Crawler first identifies the type of data repository (connector) and the user-specified starting location (seed) to begin downloading information.
 {: shortdesc}

+The Data Crawler should only be used to crawl file shares or databases, in all other cases you should use the appropriate {{site.data.keyword.discoveryshort}} connector.
+See [Connecting to data sources](/docs/services/discovery/connect.html) for details.
+Assistance is no longer provided for the Data Crawler if you are using it with a data source supported by the {{site.data.keyword.discoveryshort}} connectors.
+{: important}

 **Important:** When using the Data Crawler, data repository security settings are ignored.

 Seeds are the starting points of a crawl, and are used by the Data Crawler to retrieve data from the resource that is identified by the connector.
 Typically, seeds configure URLs to access protocol-based resources such as fileshares, SMB shares, databases, and other data repositories that are accessible by various protocols.
 Moreover, different seed URLs have different capabilities.
 Seeds can also be repository-specific, to enable crawling of specific third-party applications such as customer relationship management (CRM) systems, product life cycle (PLC) systems, content management systems (CMS), cloud-based applications, and web database applications.